tylerwow/mpie-p31-designing-environments/README.md

 ## Task 1: Planning a level in space and time.
 Imagine this scenario: “You find yourself in abandoned underground military laboratory.
 As you progress through labs, corridors and storage areas, you start to feel you are not alone…”

 First of all, have a good look at the different corridor assets.
 These are some simple blocks that can be combined to create an indoor environment.
-While there are all part of the parent “Modular_Corridors” container for now, you can create copies, edit and group objects together to create an interactive environment.
+You can create copies, edit, and group objects together to create an interactive environment.
 They slot together to make corridors rooms and doorways.

 Roughly plan and sketch a map of the environment that contains 2 minutes of gameplay.
 Think carefully about the structure of the world you’re creating in relation to the above scenario.
 The environment should contain at least some of the following devices: